futureofcoding/futureofcoding.org/index.md

 ### Podcast

 There's a [podcast](/episodes), too.
 It's grown and changed quite a bit over the years.
 Presently, hosts [Ivan Reese](https://ivanish.ca), [Jimmy Miller](https://jimmyhmiller.github.io/), and [Lu Wilson](https://todepond.com) share notable and notorious works from across the history of our field, with one eye on philosophy and frequent diversions into the absurd.
-Listen in your podcast player by searching for the old name **Future of Coding**, or via [Apple Podcasts](https://podcasts.apple.com/podcast/future-of-coding/id1265527976) \| [Overcast](https://overcast.fm/itunes1265527976) \| [RSS](https://omny.fm/shows/future-of-coding/playlists/podcast.rss) and if you feel so inclined, [become a supporter](https://www.patreon.com/futureofcoding) to access bonus content and warm fuzzy feelings.
+Listen in your podcast player by searching for the old name **Feeling of Computing**, or via [Apple Podcasts](https://podcasts.apple.com/podcast/future-of-coding/id1265527976) \| [Overcast](https://overcast.fm/itunes1265527976) \| [RSS](https://omny.fm/shows/future-of-coding/playlists/podcast.rss) and if you feel so inclined, [become a supporter](https://www.patreon.com/futureofcoding) to access bonus content and warm fuzzy feelings.

 The most recent episode is: [77 • As We May Think by Vannevar Bush](/episodes/077)